Home

 CEA Guiding Principles - The Consumer Electronics Association offers several Policy Reform Guidelines for consideration by policy makers debating regulatory changes, to bring them in line with the rapid advancement in digital and telecom technologies that have allowed other nations to adopt broadband at a faster rate than our own.

 Preserving Innovation in Telecom Act - Texas Representative Pete Sessions (R-TX) proposed a pro-business bill to ban municipal networks.
 It's very much a pro-SBC bill with potential conflicts-of-interest concerns since Sessions was previously an SBC executive and ranked #1 in SBC's 2004 campaign contributions ($24,000).
-Read the Newsweek commentary or the H.R.2726 text.
+Read the commentary or the H.R.2726 text.

 Community Broadband Act - In response to the Sessions bill, Senators John McCain (R-AZ) and Frank Lautenberg (D-NJ) introduced a bill to specifically allow municipal networks so communities could serve their citizens when there's no real competition.
 The bill allows municipalities to do this on their own or with a technical partner, such as an ILEC, small ISP, or large OEM.
-Read the support from broad based groups, commentary from The Hill, floor statements from Lautenberg and McCain, or the S.1294 text.
+Read the support from broad based groups, floor statements from Lautenberg and McCain, or the S.1294 text.

 The European Union's "Broadband for All" policy is expected to foster growth and jobs in Europe.